thhuang/docker-combo/lengstrom-fast-style-transfer/README.md

 # [Fast Style Transfer](https://github.com/lengstrom/fast-style-transfer) by [lengstrom](https://github.com/lengstrom)
+Fast style transfer implemented in Python with TensorFlow.
+For more information, please refer to the github repository [lengstrom/fast-style-transfer](https://github.com/lengstrom/fast-style-transfer).

 ## Preparation
 1. [Install Docker](https://docs.docker.com/install/) (skip this step if Docker has already been installed)